Baron-von-Riedesel/Jemm/Readme.txt

  - "Warning: XMS host doesn't provide handle array, dynamic memory allocation off!"
    Jemm386 only.
 Jemm wants the XMM to reveal its handle table.
-If this feature isn't available, Jemm has to allocate it's memory for EMS and VCPI on startup.
+If this feature isn't available, Jemm has to allocate it's memory for EMS and VCPI statically on startup.

  7. Additional Tools